-IMPORTANT NOTICE: If you want to attend the 2014 Easter Egg Roll in April, you need to hop on over to that other White House website for the latest and most up-to-date information.
+IMPORTANT NOTICE: If you want the real scoop on the official 2014 Easter Egg Roll in April, you need to hop on over to that other White House website for the latest information.

 Easter Egg Roll

 Every year on Easter Monday, the White House hosts the annual White House Easter Egg Roll.
 The 2014 Easter Egg Roll will be held on April 21, 2014.
 More than 30,000 people will join us

 for activities outside, inside, and on top of the White House.
 Our Egg Roll theme is "What goes around comes around".